antonverburg/ha-pca9685/README.md

 # Home Assistant PCA9685 PWM custom integration

 **This is a spin-off from an original Home Assistant integration which was removed in Home Assistant Core 2022.4.
-The origional rpi_gpi_pwm was taken over [here](https://github.com/RedMeKool/HA-Raspberry-pi-GPIO-PWM/) but due to changes in 2022.7.5 support for pca9685 PWM devices was dropped.
-This module brings back separate support for the pca9685 PWM driver.**
+The origional rpi_gpi_pwm was stored [here](https://github.com/RedMeKool/HA-Raspberry-pi-GPIO-PWM/) but due to changes in 2022.7.5 support for pca9685 PWM devices was dropped.
+This module brings back  support for the pca9685 PWM LED driver in a separate component.**

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]